MAGICGrants/campaign-site/README.md

 4. Go to **Developers** -> **Webhooks**, and add a new webhook endpoint.
 Add `<Your app public address>/api/stripe/monero-webhook` to the URL field replacing `<Your app public address>` with your app's public address, then add the secret to the `STRIPE_MONERO_WEBHOOK_SECRET` environment variable in your `.env` file.
 To expose the app to the internet so Stripe can reach the webhook endpoint, you can use tunneling services like Visual Studio Code's built-in [port-forwarding feature](https://code.visualstudio.com/docs/editor/port-forwarding) or [Ngrok](https://ngrok.io).

+This makes you able to test Stripe donations in the Monero fund, which should be enough for development.
+You can add random values to the other Stripe enviroment variables to bypass validation.

 You are now all set up to start developing!

 ## Funding required endpoint